canonical/snapd-rest-openapi/CONTRIBUTING.md

 ## Making Changes: The Workflow

 Contributions are submitted through a **pull request** (PR) created from a fork of this repository.
-Before making a PR, ensure that the specification is valid using the controller script.
+Before making a PR, ensure that the specification is valid using the Makefile.

 ### **1. Setup Your Environment**